tdot124/weather-app/README.md

 ## Installation

-Clone the repo using `git clone https://github.com/tdot124/weather-app`
+Clone the repo: `git clone https://github.com/tdot124/weather-app`

 `cd` into folder and install dependencies using `npm install`